kyocom/postitter/README.md

 ## Description

-JavaScript to display your tweets like a Post-it
+JavaScript Library for display your tweets like a Post-it.

 see example : <http://www.kyo.com/postitter/>

-Doesn't need jQuery but Twitter API called .
+Doesn't need jQuery but Twitter API.

 ## How to use

-Just put 1 line code in html body.
+Just put 1 line code in html body like below.

 `<script type="text/javascript" src="js/postitter.js?user=username"></script>`